sixP-NaraKa/pyvod-chat/docs/pyvod_documentation.md

 - `def get_comments() -> list:`

     "cleans" the raw_comments.
-Meaning: user name, when it was posted, and the body/text of the chat comment.
+Meaning: timestamp, user name, when the message has been posted in the chat and the body/text of the chat comment.
     Returns the comments.
 Each comment is a **[VODSimpleComment](https://github.com/sixP-NaraKa/pyvod-chat/blob/main/docs/pyvod_documentation.md#class-vodsimplecomment)** object.

     If the raw data is wanted (JSON),